Ostrander Ski Hut will be open Friday, December 19, 2014 to Sunday, March 29, 2015Announcement:

 The reservation office will reopen December 1, 2014.
 A reservation assistant will be available Monday through Friday, 8:30 am to 4:30 pm.
 All inquiries about lottery results and/or to request changes must wait until the reservation office opens on December 1, 2014.

 Overnight fees are non-refundable, unless a cancellation is due to road closures and/or park closures.
 No refunds are given for lack of snow or inclement weather.
-If there are available dates during the current season, changes can be made to existing reservations by calling the reservation office at 209-379-5161.
+If there are available dates during the current season, changes can be made to existing reservations if there is an available date during the current season by calling the reservation office at 209-379-5161.

 The overnight rates cover the total costs for Yosemite Conservancy to manage and operate the hut.
 Nightly rates are per person/per night as follows: